5 Can’t-Miss Stops Along Washington’s Mt. Baker Scenic Byway

 By Emily Butterfield

 The Mt.
 Baker Scenic Byway (State Route 542) is a beautiful year-round playground for outdoor adventurers.
 The 58-mile route near the Canadian border runs northeast from Bellingham to Artist Point and is the only road to reach Mt.
 Baker Ski Area.
-It’s a 1.5-hour drive from our Vancouver, BC depot and under 3 hours from our Seattle depot.
+It’s a 1.5-hour drive from our Vancouver, BC rental location and under 3 hours from our Seattle camper van rental site.

 From fall through early summer, the last 2.7 miles of the road is closed between the upper ski resort and the Artist Point parking lot due to snow.
 This snowy section is a popular route for snowshoers and backcountry skiers and snowboards.
 During the summer months, the highway leads to many stunning hiking trails in the Mt.
 Baker Wilderness and North Cascades National Park.